Future Earth Ocean

 The Future Earth Ocean Knowledge-Action Network seeks to address these challenges through solutions-oriented research and by engaging with stakeholders from diverse sectors and regions and by drawing on the strong fundamental research and innovative agendas of the international marine projects and communities in Future Earth and beyond.

 Generating the knowledge that decision-makers need to preserve and enhance the health and value of the ocean will require defining the problems facing the ocean and its interfaces with the adjacent land and overlying atmosphere, understanding associated mechanisms, impacts, and consequences, and directing research towards their solutions.
 High-level key questions thus include:

 - How do human activities, combined with natural variability, affect the health of the ocean and coasts and their environmental and socio-economic services?

 - How can detrimental effects on ocean health be avoided?

 - How can ocean health and services to people be preserved or restored?

-The first steps in developing the Oceans Knowledge-Action Network will be to connect to key players related to ocean sustainability from academic and stakeholder communities, to define the key issues where sustainability research can help support healthy oceans and coastal regions.
+The first steps in developing the Ocean Knowledge-Action Network will be to connect to key players related to ocean sustainability from academic and stakeholder communities, to define the key issues where sustainability research can help support a healthy ocean and coastal regions.
 Agreed societally pressing issues with associated researchable questions will then be prioritised for globally coordinated interdisciplinary research towards co-designed synthesis and knowledge products.